Kirjakosmos/docx--epub/README.md

 Second and third arguments are optional.
 The second command line argument is always interpreted as the desired name of the output, so in order to input a cover image, output name must also be specified.

 Requires shell-environment, awk, zip and unzip.

+So far only supports images in the text if they are of the png format.